Key Note Speaker information

 Librarian, FH Münster

 20 years ago, Carmen Hüning’s first task as a librarian was the implementation of the library system SISIS SE at the Library of Münster University of Applied Sciences.
 Today, she is managing the current version of this SISIS product line used at the library.
-As the first library in Germany, they plan to change towards WorldShare Management Services on 1 January 2017.
+As the first library in Germany, they plan to change towards WorldShare Management Services on 1 Junuary 2017.

 Head of Collection & Information Management at Wageningen University & Research – Library

-From December 2013 until December 2016, Simone Kortekaas was the Project Manager for the transition of the UKB Consortium (Dutch University Libraries and the Royal Library) from a national library infrastructure to the OCLC WorldShare® Platform.
+From December 2013 until December 2016, Simone Kortekaas has been the Project Manager for the transition of the UKB Consortium (Dutch University Libraries and the Royal Library) from a national library infrastructure to the OCLC WorldShare® Platform.
 She works as Head of Department for Collection and Information Management at Wageningen University & Research – Library.
 Simone has experience in leadership roles in several Dutch libraries.
 She has a broad background in the library field, back office as well as front office, library automation and ICT as well as managerial skills.

 Cataloguing and Metadata Librarian, American University of Sharjah